-In supervision, the home visitors first had to make sense of the extent of the mother's anxiety, and begin to think both of what might be causing it, and what strategies might be employed to regulate it, including bringing the larger family in to support the mother.
-They also had to assess her mental health status and potential need for medication.
-The first route the home visitors took was to discuss their concerns with the family.
-The father was coached to help the mother allow the baby to sleep as long as she would, and not wake her.
-This allowed the mother a less disrupted sleep, and she began to function better.
-At the same time, the social worker tried to help mother think about why she was so frightened about the baby's safety, which led to important dynamic work.
-Reflective supervision is a critical part of clinical supervision, with the focus on the clinician and her experience.
-The aim is to provide clinicians with a safe environment to explore anxiety, doubt, fear, anger, and frustration.
-This is a critical piece of helping them manage the emotions that may get in the way of being able reflect upon mothers' experiences, so that they can remain in the "playful, reflective space."
+Reflective supervision is often a critical part of clinical supervision, but here the focus is on the clinician and her experience.
+Its aim is to provide clinicians with a safe environment to explore anxiety, doubt, fear, anger, and frustration, and is a critical piece of helping them manage the emotions that may get in the way of being able reflect upon mothers' experiences, so that they can remain in the "playful, reflective space."
 As Weatherston and Barron (2009) put it, it is a time for "shared exploration of emotional content of infant and family work as expressed in relationships between parents and infants, parents and practitioners, and supervisors and practitioners."

 The assumption underlying reflective supervision is that the clinician needs a safe place in which to reflect, just as the mother does, to identify blind spots, misunderstandings, empathic and reflective failures, and - broadly speaking - what are sometimes termed countertransferential responses.
 These can include intense negative feelings such as anger and frustration; these feelings are often so difficult for "helpers" to acknowledge, and yet their effects can be powerful and insidious.
 For example, a clinician may find herself judging the mother or avoiding her.
 Within this process, supervisor and clinician may not always feel aligned with each other, and they may in fact re-enact the clinician-mother dynamic in subtle (or not so subtle!) ways.
 The reflective supervisor encourages the clinician to tell the story, remains gentle, aware, and curious, and allows time for reflection.
 She pays close attention to how the clinician's emotional reactions are affecting the work, and provides a safe, reflective space in which the clinician does not feel judged, and a place to process her emotional reactions.